rgehrsitz/rex/docs/M7_DURABLE_PROCESSING.md

 The worker samples consumer-group statistics at the Redis health-check interval (one query per second by default), rather than once per event.

+A v5 event with an undeclared fact, wrong type, or disallowed null is rejected before its input facts are journaled or committed to state.
+It follows the same bounded poison policy as malformed input: each delivery consumes an attempt and the event moves to `dead_letter_stream` at `max_attempts`.
+Monitor the dead-letter and retry metrics during a typed producer rollout; validation failures are not silently dropped.

 ## Recovery checks

 After an unclean stop, restart with the same artifact, stream, group, and